I’ve always wondered what the hell happens when I tick the carbon offset option.

 I won’t list them as there are loads of choices and it’s probably best to support a company that will benefit your home country, but the best way to find them is to do a web search for ‘carbon offsets’ and see what comes up.

-- Choice Magazine have put together this list of FAQs about carbon offsetting flights.
+Choice Magazine have put together this list of FAQs about carbon offsetting flights, and whether you can trust carbon offset companies.